The Long Game: Plot

 The Ninth Doctor, Rose, and Adam arrive on Satellite 5, a space station orbiting Earth in the year 200,000.
 The Doctor gets Adam and Rose some credits to buy food while he looks around the station.
 The Doctor meets a woman named Cathica, a reporter who tells him that the station is a giant broadcast tower transmitting news across Earth.
 Cathica leads them to a room where she sits down in a chair located in the centre of a round table.
 The reporters are connected to the computer via a special port installed directly into the brain.
 The Doctor believes there is a malevolent purpose to the station that is holding back human development.
 He learns from Cathica that a select few are invited to Floor 500, which is believed to be the highest promotion that can be earned on the station.

 The Doctor, with Rose, hacks into the computer systems of the station and is detected by the Editor.
 The Editor allows the Doctor and Rose to travel to Floor 500, with Cathica following soon after.
 On Floor 500 the Doctor and Rose find the Editor directing control over the station through a number of dead humans.
 On the ceiling resides the Editor-in-Chief, the Jagrafess, to whom the Editor answers.
 The Doctor learns that the Jagrafess controls the lives of the people on the planet below by manipulating the news.

 Meanwhile, Adam discovers that he can gain access to information about Earth's future.
 He has an information port installed in his brain and uses Rose's phone to call his answering machine at home and transfer data to it.
 The port also allows the Jagrafess into Adam's mind.
 The Jagrafess learns about the Doctor and makes plans to kill him.
 The Doctor, aware of Cathica's presence outside the room, loudly comments on how altering the environmental systems will likely kill the Jagrafess.
 Cathica reverses the cooling system, causing Floor 500 to overheat, killing the Jagrafess and the Editor.
 As the humans on board the station and on Earth come to wake from the stupor they have been in, the Doctor congratulates Cathica and gives her hope for the future.
 The Doctor discovers Adam's duplicity and takes him to his home on Earth.
 The Doctor destroys Adam's answering machine and tells Adam he is no longer welcome in the TARDIS.
-The Doctor leaves with Rose, just as Adam's mother arrives at home; she accidentally activates his port.